 - Sacral nerve modulation – High cost and invasiveness

 Most patient will be improved after the treatment but unfortunately that the remission rate is pretty high also.
 This kind of disease, we need to educate and reassure the patient about natural history of disease so patient won’t get any confusion.
-If you guys or your relatives experience in this kind of symptoms, Please make any discussion with your trusted urologist.
+If you guys or your relatives experience in this kind of symptoms, Please make any discussion with your trusted urologist or would be honor if you text me.
 Thank you!